Checking Timed Bisimilarity with Virtual Clocks: Checking for Timed Bisimulation

 \subsection{Checking a Pair of Targets}

 In the deterministic case, checking a pair of target symbolic states is straightforward: We simply apply the \textsc{check-for-virt-bisim-in-order} function with order $n-1$.
-However, in the non-deterministic case it is necesseary to have the ability to incorporate some previously found contradictions, ensuring that only those parts of the target symbolic states are compared for which no contradiction has been found.
+In the non-deterministic case it is necessary to have the ability to remove previously found contradictions, ensuring that only those parts of the target symbolic states are compared for which no contradiction has been found.